March 15, 2023 2 min read

 Let's Keep it Clean

-Catch-and-release fishing is a responsible and ethical approach to the sport that benefits fish mortality and conservation efforts.
+Catch-and-release is a responsible and ethical approach to the sport that benefits fish mortality and conservation efforts.
 By following proper techniques and guidelines, anglers can minimize the harm to fish populations and help preserve the environment for future generations.
-Whether you're an experienced angler or a beginner, practicing catch-and-release fishing is a way to show respect for the fish and the environment while enjoying the thrill of the fly fishing.
+Whether you're an experienced angler or a beginner, practicing catch-and-release is a way to show respect for the fish and the environment while enjoying the thrill of the sport.

 Also in News